Skip to main content

 School records

-Many local school records have been retained by the institution, deposited at London Metropolitan Archives or have not survived.
+Many local school records have been retained by the institution, deposited at The London Archives or have not survived.

 We hold records of over fifty local schools, see our Education research guide for further information.